cameront/template_backend/README.md

 1. `mv rpc/count -> rpc/[servicename]`
 1. `rm -rf rpc/count`
 1.  ./scripts/protogen.sh
-1. optionally replace the server port (5001) and the UI dev port (5001) with those of your liking
+1. optionally replace the server port (5001) and the UI dev port (5000) with those of your liking

-# How to develop

-# How to deploy

-# Things I'd like to improve

-1. Serve static files via the go static file server without giving up Hot Module Replacement 2.

-# Steps

-1. `git clone https://github.com/cameront/go-svelte-sqlite-template [your_directory]`
-1. `./scripts/setup/setup.sh`
-1. `(source env_dev.sh && air)`